-How Do Ties Affect the World Cup?
+How Do Ties in Football Work During the Olympics?

-Don't Ties Make Football Games Boring?
+Don't Ties Make Football Matches Boring?

 Not at all!
-Football games that end in a tie are often just as tense and competitive as the ones that don't.
+Football matches that end in a tie are often just as tense and competitive as the ones that don't.
 The very fact that they end in a tie often means that the teams are unusually well-matched and playing great on both offence and defence, rather than a clear imbalance of talent or power.

 One of the most intense World Cup matches in recent history actually ended in a tie.
 Back in 2018, the men's teams from Portugal and Spain faced off in an early-round match that ultimately ended in a 3-3 tie but was hailed as one of the greatest World Cup matches ever.
-If there are any ties in this year's Women's World Cup, we hope they're just as thrilling!
+If there are any ties in this year's Olympics, we hope they're just as thrilling!